Military history of Germany: High Point and Collapse

 The years 1941/1942 saw the high point for the German army which controlled an area from France to deep into Russia, and from Norway to western Egypt.
 Consequently, it also proved to be the turning point.
 The harsh Russian winters and long supply lines worked in Russia's favour and German armies were decisively defeated in early 1943 at Stalingrad and later in the gigantic tank battle at Kursk.
 British and American forces cut off reinforcements to North Africa, defeated Field Marshal Erwin Rommel, and captured the German and Italian forces there.

 Hitler was technologically oriented and promoted a series of new secret weapons, such as the jet plane, the jet-powered missile (V-1), the rocket-powered missile (V-2), and vastly improved submarines.
 However he failed to support development of nuclear weapons or proximity fuses, and trailed the Allies in radar.
 He failed to take advantage of the German lead in jet planes.

 In early 1943 the Soviet victory at Stalingrad marked the beginning of the end, as Germany was unable to cope with the superior manpower and industrial resources of the Allies.
 North Africa, Sicily, and southern Italy fell in 1943.
 Hitler rescued Benito Mussolini from prison.
 Mussolini set up a new "Salo Republic" but he was a mere puppet, as German forces blocked the Allies from the industrial northern third of Italy.
 The Russians pushed forward relentlessly in the East, while the Allies in the west launched a major bombing campaign in 1944–45 that destroyed all major and many smaller German cities, ruined transportation, and signaled to Germans how hopeless their cause was.

 The Allies invaded France in June 1944 as the Russians launched another attack on the east.
 Both attacks were successful and by the end of 1944, the end was in sight.
 Hitler did launch a surprise attack at the Bulge in December 1944; it was his last major initiative and it failed, as Allied armor rolled into Germany.
 Disregarding his generals, Hitler rejected withdrawals and retreats, counting more and more on nonexistent armies.
 Hitler committed suicide in his underground bunker in Berlin as his last soldiers were overwhelmed by Soviet armies in intensely bloody battles overhead.

+From 1944 on, the Nazis' imagination of a final battle at any cost created conditions for the loss of the eastern quarter of pre-war Germany at immeasurable harm to the German civilians.
+Defense of the German East was organized as a staggered structure in which the important cities such as Danzig, Breslau and Königsberg were made fortified cites.
+The cities became traps for the civilian population under the Red Army's advance, supported by US-delivered arms.
+The approaching front line caused civilians of the region to flee, but main roads had to be held free for military.

 Germany signed the document of surrender to end its participation in World War II on 8 May 1945.